mcflugen/nsf_supporting_docs/docs/Hutton_Budget_Justification.md

 that complements his/her research.
 The system Administrator is responsible for the IT needs of the project.

+CU Boulder’s definition of a year is based on the University fiscal year, July 1 through June 30.

 ## Fringe Benefits

-Fringe Benefits are calculated on requested salary per the University's federally negotiated Indirect Cost Rate Agreement, with the Department of Health and Human Services (DHHS).
-Applicable rates are 36.6% for academic faculty, 37.6% for research personnel, and 13.2% for graduate research assistants.
+Fringe benefits are calculated on requested salary per the University’s federally negotiated Rate Agreement with the Department of Health and Human Services (DHHS).
+The rate used for the PI is 29.9%; the rate used for research personnel is 36.6%; the rate used for graduate research assistants is 12.0%, and the rate used for hourly employees is 0.8%.

 ## Travel